The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: Bridgette O'Sullivan (Diamond Tooth Gertie), Mary-Ann Annabelle (Dancer) and Jim Hodgkinson (Honky-tonk Piano) from Diamond Tooth Gerties on parade in front of the Palace Grand Theatre, 1979.

 From behind the bar I had a bird’s eye view of everything till 1 AM when, doors closed, the dealers and dancers would line up at the bar and I would serve them all a shot or two of Kahlua, vodka or whatever else they fancied.
-The next morning, I wouldbe at a table making a couple of paintings to replace the ones sold the day before, and then out for my rounds with the travelling gallery.
-The special gift of youthful energy, and the midnight sun, meant that I could keep it going all summer without crashing out.
+I learned the names of dozens of popular drinks of the time, and looked into each face for a few moments.
+Some were tired from being on their feet all night, others energized by the start of their own party time around campfires as the twilight of the midnight sun gave way to morning light at 2 AM.
+I would take to bed at my brother’s friend’s house and by 10 AM be at a table making paintings to replace the ones sold the day before.
+The special gift of youthful energy meant that I could complete a few paintings, make my rounds with the mobile gallery, and tend bar at Gerties all summer long.
+Occasionally, I partied.
+“Everything in moderation,” I said to my friends, “including moderation itself.”

 Photo: Dancers at Diamond Tooth Gerties, Dawson City, 1978.
 Probably, Lori Charters, Janice Smith and Debbie Winston.

-The mid 1970s was also the height of the “back-to-the-land” movement, when young men and women from as far away as Berlin, New York and Montreal arrived in Dawson to carve out a simple lifestyle in the bush.
-Traplines, fishing eddies and farmland were occupied and revived after decades of laying untended or fallow.
+The late 1970s was also the height of the “back-to-the-land” movement, when young men and women from as far away as Hamburg, New York and Montreal arrived in Dawson to carve out a simple life in the bush.
+Traplines, fishing eddies and farmland throughout the Klondike were occupied and revived after decades of laying untended or fallow.
+Cabins sprung up deep in the woods and along the tributaries of the Yukon River.
 While some of these “bush hippies” and idealists stayed and integrated with town life, many eventually moved on.
-According to the author Dan O’Neil, by the late 1990s the land along the Yukon River from Whitehorse past Dawson and into Alaska had “gone lonesome”, with few left to care for it.
-This represented, by his account, a loss of local knowledge as the creeks, ridges, mountain slopes and creatures on both sides of this great river were separated from caring human eyes and gentle uses.
-He called his book “A Land Gone Lonesome.”
+According to the author Dan O’Neil, by the late 1990s the land along the Yukon River from Whitehorse past Dawson City and into Alaska had few people left to care for it.
+This meant a loss of local knowledge as the creeks, ridges, mountain slopes and creatures on both sides of this great river were separated from caring human eyes and gentle uses.
+He called his account of the decline “A Land Gone Lonesome.”

 I witnessed and participated in a few years of the Yukon bush boom long before I had a professional interest in the issue underlying O’Neil’s observation.
-At my workplace in the International Development Research Centre (IDRC) I helped develop an approach to biodiversity conservation that argued against the separation of parks and people.
-A better response to the challenge of conservation, we said, would be to support the sustainable use of biodiversity by local people.
+At the International Development Research Centre (IDRC) where I worked in the late 90s and 2000s, I helped develop an approach to nature conservation that argued against the separation of parks and people.
+A better response to the challenge, we said, would be to support the sustainable use of nature by local people.
 We found that utility can act as an incentive for conservation, not only of the resource but also of the local knowledge associated with it.
-Local knowledge of the medicinal uses of plants in wild places, the best crop varieties for particular soils, the movement of animals and the seasonal patterns of water and wind are part of what keeps places healthy and overuse in check.
-My friend Grant Dowdell, a bush pioneer now retired in Dawson, wryly commented to me that today there are still lots of young men with long beards in town, but few who know what lies beyond the town’s edge.
-This is indeed a gap likely to erode the vigilance needed to protect and promote sustainable use of the land.
+Local knowledge of the medicinal uses of plants in wild places, the best crops for particular soils, the movement of animals and the seasonal patterns of water and wind are part of what keeps places healthy and overuse in check.
+My friend Grant Dowdell, a bush pioneer now retired in Dawson, wryly commented to me that today there are still lots of young men with unruly beards in town, but few who know what lies beyond the town’s edge.
+This means there is a knowledge and vigilance gap likely to erode long term protection and promotion of sustainable use of the land.

 While new arrivals and established White families thrived during the 1970s and early 1980s, the Dawson that I knew was a difficult time for the “Han Indians.”
 By then all First Nation families had moved into North Dawson from the downriver village and Indian Reserve of Moosehide.
 Life in Moosehide was isolated, and marked by the same kinds of abuses faced by indigenous peoples elsewhere in Canada -- the Methodist minister who ran the school in Moosehide was forced to leave after reports of sexual abuse.
 By the late 1950s, the indigenous language was under severe pressure, according to Julie Cruikshank, an anthropologist of Yukon oral traditions I met in Whitehorse.
 Many adults of the indigenous community were swept up in the boisterous and sometimes raucous drinking culture of Dawson, and housing was in disarray.
 The Native adults I knew, including the highly respected elders Joe and Annie Henry, talked about the “better days” in Moosehide.
 Fortunately, by the time I completed my 1983 Master’s Thesis on a commercial salmon fishery set up by the Indian Band, a new life was beginning to emerge among the Tr’ondëk Hwëch'in First Nation.
 Eventually, a land claim settlement and a shift in thinking connected them to the economic life of Dawson and the Indigenous revival movement that swept across Canada in the 1990s.
 Today, they are thriving.